Can CBD oil help dogs?

 CBD, short for cannabidiol, is an extract of the cannabis or hemp plant.
 Unlike THC, the most common cannabis compound, CBD is not psychoactive so it doesn’t produce the high associated with smoking marijuana.

-CBD is sold in a variety of forms including capsules, ‘gummy’ sweets and topical creams, but one of the most popular products is bottled CBD oil, in which the active ingredient is part of a solution with hemp, olive or coconut oil and can be dispensed directly into the mouth, or added to food or drink, using an in-built dropper.
+CBD is sold in a variety of forms including capsules, 'gummy' sweets and topical creams, but one of the most popular products is bottled CBD oil, in which the active ingredient is part of a solution with a carrier oil such as hemp or olive.
+It can be dispensed in droplets using an in-built pipette in the bottle cap, making it an easy way to give it to dogs.

 In the US, there are also a number of CBD products aimed specifically at pet owners.
 In the UK, CBD products cannot be marketed for animals but vets can legally prescribe human CBD products for dogs and other pets.